Welcome to today's edition of the Rush 24-7 podcast.

 You've got to be able to prioritize.

-Uh Rush is away today.
+Rush is away today.

-And uh and I guess he decided to take the high-speed rail link back to Florida.
+He was live from Los Angeles yesterday and I guess he decided to take the high-speed rail link back to Florida.

 So he's currently on a caboose being pulled by a unionized ox cart stuck on a siding just outside of Bakersfield.

-He'll be back uh he'll be back Monday.
+He'll be back Monday.

-Yeah, I'm not it's n it's not it's not clear to me.
+Yeah, it's not clear to me.

-So he may be on he may be on there uh on there tonight.
+So he may be on there tonight.

-Um by the way, uh Obama, I gather, is committed to replacing all those golf carts with a high-speed rail link, so that should do uh wonders for the planet.
+By the way, Obama, I gather, is committed to replacing all those golf carts with a high-speed rail link.

-It's called the Bullet Train.
+It's called the bullet train.

 I blame Sarah Palin.